sap-tutorials/Tutorials/tutorials/spa-run-process-automation-decision/spa-run-process-automation-decision.md

 author_name: Céline Audin
 author_profile: https://github.com/celineaudinsap
 title: Run the Process with an Automation
-description: Run the Business Process with an Automation
+description: Run the business process with a full monitoring of the workflow instances and automation jobs
 auto_validation: true
 time: 30
 tags: [ tutorial>intermediate, software-product>sap-business-technology-platform, tutorial>free-tier]